wildlarva/mcdecoder/src_docs/user_templates.rst

 =============================================

 Second, you must define user-defined templates.
-The mcdecoder uses :download:`Jinja2 <https://jinja.palletsprojects.com/>` syntax for templates.
+The mcdecoder uses `Jinja2 <https://jinja.palletsprojects.com/>`__ syntax for templates.
-See :download:`Template Designer Documentation <https://jinja.palletsprojects.com/templates/>` to understand the template syntax.
+See `Template Designer Documentation <https://jinja.palletsprojects.com/templates/>`__ to understand the template syntax.

 You can use template variables in your template, such as :code:`instruction_decoders` (decoder information about instructions)